Georges-GNM/hackday-gcloud-example-applications/scala-app/README.md

 ### Choice of webserver library

 We typically use the [Play framework](https://www.playframework.com/) for Scala applications, but this is complex to set up for a hackday and is not a great fit for Cloud Run's architecture.
 Instead, this demo app uses [Tapir](https://tapir.softwaremill.com/en/latest/) to create a simple webserver definition.
+We avoid the use of `Future` by choosing a webserver that takes advantage of Java 21's virtual threads.

 [The Scala demo app](./src/main/scala/example/Hello.scala) is a little more full-featured than the Node one, to demonstrate how to achieve a few common patterns using Tapir.